LatamLink/latamlink.io/docs/consensus-mechanism.md

 A consensus mechanism ensures that each new block that is added to the blockchain is accepted as the only version of the truth by all nodes on the network.
 In essence, a consensus algorithm aims to find a common agreement that is accepted for the whole network.

-LatamLink will delegate the the authority to validate and write new blocks to a group of nodes that we call **validator nodes**.
+LatamLink will delegate the authority for validating and writing new blocks to a group of nodes that we call **validator nodes**.

 ## LAC-Chain Permisioning Committee